circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

       - verify-deployment
 ```

-This example illustrates how you can use the orb to install and configure the AWS CLI, retrieve the task definition, and then verify the revision has been deployed.
+This example illustrates how you can use the orb to install and configure the AWS CLI, retrieve the [task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) that was previously deployed, and then _verify_ the revision has been deployed using the `verify-revision-is-deployed` command from the `AWS-ECS` orb.
 Refer to the [AWS ECR](https://circleci.com/docs/2.0/deployment-integrations/#aws-ecr--aws-ecs-orb-examples) example orb for more information on how to configure and push an image to Amazon ECS.

-For more detailed information about the CircleCI Amazon ECS/ECR orb, refer to the [CircleCI Orb Registry](https://circleci.com/orbs/registry/orb/circleci/aws-ecs).
+Find more detailed information in the CircleCI Orb Registry for the CircleCI [AWS ECS](https://circleci.com/orbs/registry/orb/circleci/aws-ecs) and [AWS ECR](https://circleci.com/orbs/registry/orb/circleci/aws-ecr) orbs.

 ## Interacting with Google Kubernetes Engine (GKE)

 The Google Kubernetes Engine (GKE) enables you to automate CI/CD strategies to quickly deploy code and application updates to your customers without requiring significant time to deliver these updates.
 Using GKE, CircleCI has leveraged this technology, along with development of a GKE-specific CircleCI orb, to enable you to interact with GKE within a specific job.
 Before working with GKE, you may wish to read Google's technical documentation, which can be found on the [GKE](https://cloud.google.com/kubernetes-engine/docs/) documentation page.

-#### Setting Environment Variables
+### Setting Environment Variables
 The following environment variables need to be set in CircleCI either directly or through a context:

 - `GCLOUD_SERVICE_KEY` (required)